civican/legisinfo/44-1/bills/C-21/bill_text.md

 ### Section 6.1

-Subject to section `70.3` and the regulations, an individual is not eligible to hold a licence if they are subject to a protection order **or have been convicted of an offence in the commission of which violence was used, threatened or attempted against their intimate partner or any member of their family**.
+Subject to section `70.3` and the regulations, an individual is not eligible to hold a licence if they are subject to a protection order or have been convicted of an offence in the commission of which violence was used, threatened or attempted against their intimate partner or any member of their family.

 ### Section 17